 Are transfer reviews something that your program occasionally will do, or is that something that you tell them to look at and break down themselves?

 We tell them to break it down themselves because you can imagine, we get about 141 applications every year.
 If we’re looking through everybody’s transcripts and figuring things out for them, it’s hard.
 The other part where you’re walking a fine line is that you don’t want to tell somebody exactly what to do and then they don’t get accepted.
 Obviously, there are qualified applicants that aren’t going to get accepted to programs because you’re limited to the number of students that you have each year.

 We have to walk that tight rope in that respect.
 We guide them in that direction but not go, “You need to take this and this,” because you don’t want it to come back and bite you either where they’re like, “You told me to take these classes and then you didn’t accept me.”
 You’re like, “I know, but there were 28 spots and 60 qualified applicants.
 We do have to choose a little bit.”

 You said all schools are different.
 I know at least one program because of the program I went to.
-That’s why I know because I talked to that program director, but they don’t take retaking courses.
-Do you find that to be a common theme or uncommon theme across?
+That’s why I know because I talked to that program director, but they don’t accept retaking courses.
+Do you find that to be a common or uncommon theme across the board?